inkVerb/VIP/301-shell/Lesson-07.md

 | **10** : `ls -l 07-source*`

-*Note "07-source" is executable, but "07-sourced" is not*
+*Note the file "07-source" is executable, but "07-sourced" is not*

 *And "07-sourced" has no* `#!/bin/sh` *declaration*